palasthotel/a-little-more-secure/public/README.txt

 = 1.0.3 =
 * Optimization: load textdomain properly
+* Optimization: 404 if no valid login parameter

 = 1.0.2 =
 * Bugfix: Not redirected properly if hash in url